rage/programming-21/data/exam.md

 * The exam questions, in the form of programming task instructions, will become available at <a href="https://exams.mooc.fi/en">https://exams.mooc.fi/en</a> at 10:00 AM on the day of the exam.
 * You should use your usual mooc.fi login details to log in at the exam page.
-* Choose course `Introduction to Programming exam 15.1.2022`.
+* Choose course `Advanced Course in Programming 2021, last exam`.
-* If you have been granted extra time through special arrangements, choose course `Introduction to Programming exam 15.1.2022 (EXTRA TIME)`.
+* If you have been granted extra time through special arrangements, choose course `Advanced Course in Programming 2021, last exam (EXTRA TIME)`.
 * Your allocated exam time will begin when you click on the link `Start exam`.

 #### Submitting your solutions